HiddenJester/UISplitViewController-QuickAccess/README.md

 UISplitViewController-QuickAccess
 =================================

-QuickAccess category for UISplitViewController to get the "left" (master) controller or "right" (detail) controller quickly and easily.
+QuickAccess category for `UISplitViewController` to get the "left" (master) controller or "right" (detail) controller quickly and easily.
+When working with a `UISplitViewController` I frequently want to get the master controller or the detail controller which requires unpacking the `viewControllers` array.
+Worse, often the top level controllers in viewArray are actually `UINavigationControllers` and in that case what I really want is the `UINavigationController's topViewcontroller` property.
+However, this is req

 /* This is almost embarrassingly simple.
 Thing is that I'm always having to get the left or the right controller from a UISplitViewController.